Kinetics of phase separation in thermally isolated critical binary fluids

 \subsection{Comparison With Experiment}

 In this section the adiabatic and isothermal theories will be compared with light scattering data of BC\cite{bailey93}.

-As stated above, in the experiments of BC the decomposition occurs adiabatically.
-The quenches were for on-critical mixtures so $x_0=0$.
-To compare the adiabatic theory with experiment the thermodynamic quantities, $T_c,\dTcdp,\rho_c,\alfp,\cp$ and the two-phase values for $\xi_0$ and $\eta_s$, are needed. $T_c,\dTcdp,\rho_c,\alfp$ and $\cp$ can be found using Tables \ref{table3MPNEData} and \ref{tableExpsAmps}.
-With these tables it can be deduced that $\xi_0^-=1.13\AA$.
+As stated above, the experimental quenches of BC were for on-critical mixtures so $x_0=0$.
+To compare the adiabatic theory with these quenches, the thermodynamic quantities $T_c,dT_c/dP,\rho_c,\alfp$ and $\cp$ are needed.
+All can be found using Tables \ref{table3MPNEData} and \ref{tableExpsAmps}.
+Also needed are the two-phase values for $\xi_0$ and $\eta_s$.
+The former can be deduced from data in the same tables to be $\xi_0^-=1.13\AA$.

 As mentioned above, the hydrodynamic shear viscosity, $\eta_s$, is not constant but is a singular function of $\epsilon$.
 In addition, the two-phase value of $\eta_s$ has not been determined, and at present there is no definite relation between the one and two-phase amplitudes.
 However, since the scaling form for $\eta_s$ is so weakly singular and the quenches are expected to be fast, $\eta_s$ was simply set equal to its one-phase value at $\xi=\xi_f$, i.e., $\eta_s\simeq{\bar\eta}(Q_0\xi_f)^{z_\eta}$, where $\bar\eta$, $Q_0$ and $z_\eta$ are given in Table \ref{table3MPNEData}.